CambridgeUniversityPress/Celestial-and-Stellar-Dynamics/README.md

 All notebooks were developed in Python 3 using the [Anaconda Python distribution](https://www.anaconda.com).

 Required packages are numpy, scipy, pandas, matplotlib, and astropy, all part of Anaconda.
-Please update matplotlib to later than version 3.8 as the contour routines changed significantly and we made use of some low-level features that changed behavior in later versions.

 LaTeX is required for math symbols in the notebooks.

+**Note**: Please update
+matplotlib to later than version 3.8 as the contour routines changed significantly compared to previous versions and we made use of some low-level features that required changes to the code that are not backwards compatible with older versions.

 ### Optional Packages